mrmarkuz/ns8-openvpnui/README.md

 Configure the FQDN and browse to it.
 Login with username admin and password Nethesis,1234

+In the profile configuration of the Administrator on top right, set a mail address and a new password

 In OpenVPN UI settings, set the Management interface to `10.0.70.1:2080`

-In the OpenVPN Server configuration, set DNS servers and subnets
+In the OpenVPN Server configuration set DNS servers and subnets

+In the OpenVPN Client configuration set the connection address to the openvpnui FQDN

 Create a certificate on the certificate page